tblume1992/SOARegression/README.md

 plt.plot(model.sample_entropy())
 ```
 ![alt text](https://github.com/tblume1992/SOARegression/blob/main/static/entropy.png?raw=true "Output 1")

 Here entropy isn't a true definition of entropy but it is the best way to describe it.
-We deal with some intercept endpoint issues but besides that you can see the residuals be reflecting in the differences of the cofficients.
+We deal with some intercept endpoint issues but besides that you can see the residuals be reflected in the differences of the cofficients.
 But just because a residual is large doesn't mean it is difficult to fit it with minimal changes to coefficients.

 # Assign custom coefficients based on logic applied to optimized coefficients